Kent State Golden Flashes women's golf: MAC championships

 The Mid-American Conference added women's golf as a sponsored sport beginning in the 1998–99 season, with Kent State one of seven conference schools to begin offering the sport that season at the varsity level.
 The inaugural Mid-American Conference Women's Golf Championship was held in April 1999, which the Flashes won by 25 strokes.
-Through the 2022 championship, Kent State is the only conference member to ever win the conference meet, winning all 23 titles that have been contested.
-During the streak, the Flashes have won the tournament by as many as 66 strokes in 2002 and as few as four strokes in 2016, and have claimed the individual conference title in 18 of those years.
+Through the 2025 championship, Kent State is the only conference member to ever win the conference meet, winning all 25 titles that have been contested.
+During the streak, the Flashes have won the tournament by as many as 66 strokes in 2002 and as few as four strokes in 2016, and have claimed the individual conference title in 20 of those years, including co-medalist titles in 2024.
 Their 18th consecutive title in 2016 set a new MAC record for consecutive conference titles by a single school in any sport.

 NCAA tournament

-Kent State has made 21 consecutive appearances in the regional round of the NCAA Division I Women's Golf Championships through 2022, making their first tournament in 2001.
+Kent State has made 24 consecutive appearances in the regional round of the NCAA Division I Women's Golf Championships through 2025, making their first tournament in 2001.
 They have advanced to the championship round eight times, most recently in 2021.
 The program's best placements were in 2017 and 2018 when they advanced to match play and finished tied for fifth nationally.
 Their previous best finish was in 2001, when the Flashes placed 15th in the championship round.